-Creating a sustainable supply chain for Palm Oil cannot be addressed by market driven measures alone.
+The creation of a sustainable supply chain for palm oil cannot be driven by market measures alone.
 Only the support of governments, local and national, can lead to the sustainable, at-scale changes needed to turn palm oil from a problem to a solution.

-IDH and Solidaridad ware working with smallholders on implementation of climate-smart agriculture.
+IDH and Solidaridad are working with smallholders on implementation of climate-smart agriculture.

 The initiatives are public-private-sector partnership programmes, co-owned by national and local governments.
 Implementation is coordinated by Solidaridad and IDH in cooperation with farmers and the private sector.
 Through NI-SCOPS farmers are trained on Climate Smart Agricultural Practices.